 Department of Defense procedures require identification of the maximum distance that munitions fragments could travel, if detonated.
 Based on the type of munitions previously found in this area, the 4.5 inch Barrage Rocket is the munition with the greatest fragmentation distance.
 For the purpose of prescribed burning, a nonessential personnel exclusion zone based on the maximum fragmentation distance has been established at a distance of 1,759 feet from the interior edge of the unit.
-See blue dotted line on map below.
+Please stay away from the closed areas.
 Munitions may detonate during a prescribed burn.
 Only essential personnel are allowed inside the exclusion zone during the burn.
 The Army does not expect any effect to people or structures from flying fragments, but remember to Mind the Signs.